anttesoriero/anttesoriero.github.io/README.md

 The old GitHub site looked like [this](https://git.anttes.com/OldSite/).
 The change is going to make the site look more like my [main site](http://anttes.com), currently using php.
 I will be testing a full html version [here](http://anttes.com/GitSite).

+### Bigger Changes ###
+###### 14 March 2021
+Earlier this year, the main site at [AntTes.com](http://anttes.com) was changed to be made using ReactJS.
+As of today, the GitHub hosted site will now also be changed to be up to date with that version.
+Right now, the main site is hosted on GoDaddy with CPanel.
+However, now that the site is using React, it might be able to be completely hosted using GitHub.

+There is a chance that the main site will be more up to date than this one, so you can find that code in the [AntTesReact](https://github.com/anttesoriero/AntTesReact) repository.

 ## Authors
 This site is created and run by Anthony Tesoriero, B.S.
 Computer Science at Rowan University